Minecraft-Transit-Railway/Minecraft-Transit-Railway/docs/MIGRATIONS.md

 `getIntOr`, `getBooleanOr` and the rest, so the bodies already converted for the `Optional` change carry over nearly unaltered.
 Only the signatures need guarding.

+Long arrays are the trap. `ValueOutput` has `putIntArray` but no `putLongArray`, and `ValueInput` has `getIntArray` but no `getLongArray`, while this mod stores its identifiers as
+longs: platform ids, route ids, railway sign selections and lift track floor positions.
+Those have to move to `store(key, codec, value)` and `read(key, codec)`.

+**Use `Codec.LONG_STREAM`, not `Codec.LONG.listOf()`.** Both compile and both round-trip within a single version, but they do not write the same NBT. `NbtOps` implements the `createLongList` and `getLongStream` hooks, so a `LONG_STREAM` codec produces a `LongArrayTag`, which is exactly what `putLongArray` wrote before.
+A list codec produces a `ListTag` of `LongTag` instead, and every world saved by an older version silently loses those values on load: a passenger information display forgets its platforms, a train sensor forgets its routes, a railway sign forgets its selections.

+Nothing in the build catches this.
+It appears only as data quietly missing after an upgrade, so verify it by loading a world saved on 1.21.4 rather than a freshly created one.

 Treat this as needing a client despite looking mechanical.
 It is the save and load path, so a mistake does not fail to compile and does not misdraw; it silently loses a player's block data on the next world reload.
 Verify by placing configured blocks, restarting the world, and